Wii505/gcn-usb-adapter/README.md

 *   Not Compatible with Windows 10

+*   Use up to 4 gamecube controllers on 1 USB port

+*   Only requires the black plug (gray is used to power the rumble motor)

 *   Tied with the raphnet adapter for the lowest latency method of using a gamecube controller on PC

 *   Compatible with sample rate overclocking using a modified HIDUSB.sys